Myanmar: Security forces arrest Japanese journalist | DW | 19.04.2021

 "We will continue asking the Myanmar side for his early release, while doing our utmost for the protection of the Japanese citizens in that country," he said.

-Although Japan has recently leveled more criticism at Myanmar for its treatment of opposition protesters, it has so far refrained from measures such as imposing sanctions on members of the military junta, as the US and other countries have done.
+Although Japan has recently leveled more criticism at Myanmar for its treatment of opposition protesters, it has so far refrained from measures such as imposing sanctions on members of the military junta, as the United States and other countries have done.

 More than 3,000 people, including ousted civilian leader Aung Saan Suu Kyi, remain in custody in Myanmar after being arrested since the February coup, according to the group Assistance Association for Political Prisoners.